Iambic trimeter: Latin iambic senarius

 The above line also illustrates another feature found in Plautus and Terence, namely iambic shortening or brevis breviāns, where the syllables ab ex- are scanned as two short syllables.
+The long ē in veniēt is another Plautine feature.

 Accentual-syllabic iambic trimeter

 In English and similar accentual-syllabic metrical systems, a line of iambic trimeter consists of three iambic feet.
 The resulting six-syllable line is very short, and few poems are written entirely in this meter.

 The 1948 poem "My Papa's Waltz" by Theodore Roethke uses the trimeter: